indiancinema/indiancinema.github.io/screen_pop/readme.md

-A template of India with a layer for states.
+A map of Indian showing movie screen density for each state